hampet1/moodtracker/README.md

-## Watch the full video about mood tracker or checkout deployed version
+## Watch the full video about mood tracker or checkout the app

 <h4>Watch the video <a href="https://trackmood.herokuapp.com">here</a></h4>
 <h4>You can checkout the app <a href="https://trackmood.herokuapp.com">here</a></h4>